jtsteinbach/sandbox/README.md

 sandbox is not a git clone and does not use git's repository format.
 It keeps the two ideas git got right (content addressing and a Merkle DAG of snapshots) and drops the staging area, detached HEADs, destructive commands, and the loose-file repository layout.

-New in 1.3:

-- **Shared editing is always on.** There is no `sb shared on/off` any more and no single-user mode.
-A repository used by one person simply never sees another person's lock.
-- **Locks protect content, not permission.** While you hold a lock, your bytes *are* the file: anyone can edit it, but their version is put back to yours on the next sb command, and their bytes are kept and recoverable with the new `sb salvage`.
-- **Branches are born saved.** `sb branch <name>` takes an immediate first save (`"Initial branch creation"`), so a new branch can be switched to, tested, and merged straight away.
-- **Secrets are redacted, not blocked.** A recognized credential is replaced with `<REDACTED>` in the committed blob; the file on disk is never touched, and the redaction is journaled.
-- **Pass-keys can come from a prompt or `SB_PASSKEY`** instead of the command line.

 ---

 ## Table of contents